MmedaraU/study-notes/javascript.md

 # Introduction
 JS is an object-oriented scripting language.
 An object-oriented language...

 *Server-side* JS is JS that runs on a web server.
-HEre, server-side extensions help apps interact with databases, conduct file changes and provide a continuous flow of information.
+Here, server-side extensions help apps interact with databases, conduct file changes and provide a continuous flow of information.
 *Client-side* JS runs in the browser and its DOM.
 Helps apps save elements into HTML and react to user actions.

 ## Syntax
 JS is case-sensitive and utilizes unicode characters.
 It supports whitespace characters.

 The JS compiler scans source code from left to right

+### Terms
+A function literal

 ### Comments
 ```js
 // This is a single-line comment